 Over the years, data analytics has pervaded almost all sectors.
-Startups, SMEs, and large organizations are increasingly using analytics to cut down costs, add muscle to their marketing campaigns, enhance customer experience with personalization, and boost business overall.
+Startups, SMEs, and large organizations are increasingly using analytics to cut costs, strengthen their marketing campaigns, enhance customer experience through personalization, and boost business overall.

 Today, data analytics is faster, more accurate, and even more cost-effective, and at least some of the process is fully automated thanks to new technologies like artificial intelligence and blockchain.
 This then begs the question – Where are data analytics trends headed in 2022?
 What are the predictions in data analytics trends for the new year?